dannygaray60/godot-gamelevels-blueprint/README.md

 2. The second one will open the editor panel.

+3. The third one will play the scene.

-3. And the third button will copy the scenario path to the clipboard.
+4. And the fourth button will copy the scenario path to the clipboard.

 ***